"Jim Stengel was absolutely fantastic and really captured the attention – and in some cases, the emotions – of our audience."

 - The Marketing and Advertising Industry

-One of the world’s most respected business executives, Jim Stengel reveals the secrets to fostering rapid innovation in order to more meaningfully connect brands and people on a global scale.
+Global brand-building architect and leading acolyte of purpose-driven marketing, Jim Stengel reveals the secrets to fostering rapid innovation in order to more meaningfully connect brands and people on a global scale.

 Unleashing the Innovators – Tech Forum 2018